DESMO-J

 DESMO-J is a discrete event simulation library developed in Java.

 Overview

 DESMO-J is an acronym for Discrete-Event Simulation Modelling in Java.
 DESMO-J allows for rapidly and flexibly building discrete event simulation models in Java, supporting both the event-oriented and process-oriented world view.
-DESMO-J provides a comprehensive set of readily usable Java classes for stochastic distributions, static model components (like queues or resource synchronization), time representation and scheduling, experiment conduction and reporting.
+DESMO-J provides a set of readily usable Java classes for stochastic distributions, static model components (like queues or resource synchronization), time representation and scheduling, experiment conduction and reporting.
 Supported by this simulation infrastructure, the user is free to concentrate on specifying the model's behaviour in terms of events or processes.

 Development

 DESMO-J has been developed at University of Hamburg's research group of Modelling and Simulation.
 First released in 1999, the environment continues to be maintained and kept up to date, now in terms of a SourceForge Project.
 DESMO-J's predecessor was DESMO, a Modula-2-based simulation library, which in turn was inspired by DEMOS, a system for discrete event modelling on Simula.

 A companion book has appeared 2005.